-Meditation has been proven to help reduce stress, improve sleep, and increase your focus, essentially improving overall wellbeing.
+Meditation has been proven to help reduce stress, improve sleep, and increase your focus; essentially improving overall well-being.
 Practicing meditation and mindfulness takes just that, practice—and that’s where Headspace comes in.
-With a 10-session free beginner course and more targeted meditation guides available via subscription, the app will guide your mind to a point of relaxation and peace, and can be done in any calm, quiet area.
+With a 10-session free beginner course and more targeted meditation guides available via subscription, this app will guide your mind to a point of relaxation and peace in any calm or quiet area.

 This “environment enhancer” features over 3,500 sounds to choose from to help you select your preferred background noise to soothe and calm.
 Ambiance also enables the user to customize their own mixes while setting custom timers for a predetermined amount of time.
 Find a comfortable spot, close your eyes, and let it all go as you relax to ambient, light noise.

 Sometimes all it takes is a shift in focus to something simple for your mind and body to chill out a bit.
-Tapping into visual relaxation techniques, Bubbles works well for fussy toddlers in need of a distraction, but equally well for adults, too.
-(Hey, we're only human.)
-Lose yourself for a few moments popping bubbles, or making them bigger.
+Tapping into visual relaxation techniques, Bubbles works well for fussy toddlers in need of a distraction, but equally well for adults.
+Lose yourself for a few moments by popping bubbles or making them bigger.
 It sounds so simple, but when life can get crazy, simple may be all you need.

 Deep Relaxation Practice

-The Yoga Nidra Deep Relaxation Practice offers three options for 10, 20 or 30-minute-deep relaxation guidance through the Yoga Nidra method, which claims to be a scientific and systematic in inducing relaxation, and sleep.
+The Yoga Nidra Deep Relaxation Practice offers three options for 10, 20 or 30-minute deep relaxation guidance through the Yoga Nidra method, which claims to be scientific and systematic in inducing relaxation and sleep.
 Helpful in managing both insomnia and in increasing focus and clarity, the app uses ancient principals to help users develop calmness and peace that can be carried through the day.

-Created by a team of psychologists and researchers and based in the foundations of both Cognitive Behavioral Therapy and mindfulness, Stress Tracker app makes you think about the process of stress and stress release by tracking your mood and the level, source and symptoms of your stress.
+Created by a team of psychologists and researchers, and based on the foundations of both Cognitive Behavioral Therapy and mindfulness, Stress Tracker makes you think about the process of stress and stress-release by tracking your mood and its level, as well as the source and symptoms of your stress.
 By doing so, you can evaluate trends and insights to help handle your triggers while also providing a six-point checklist that can help diffuse and relieve stress on demand.

-Rooted in the Zen belief system of living in the moment, Buddha Board is an app that will let you create a drawing or art on the screen, and then slowly “let it go” watching it fade and disappear.
-It is through this process that it is believed one can develop more of an ability to be present, without being concerned on outcomes themselves.
-By working on “letting it go” you might find yourself becoming more peaceful, mindful and even forgiving.
+Rooted in the Zen belief system of living in the moment, Buddha Board is an app that will let you create a drawing or art on the screen and then slowly “let it go,” watching it fade and disappear.
+It is through this process that it is believed one can develop more of an ability to be present without being concerned about outcomes themselves.
+By working on “letting it go,” you might find yourself becoming more peaceful, mindful and even forgiving.